 The biggest pain point in test automation is test case maintenance when things change in the application under test.
 This is one of the main things that Functionize aims to help solve for you.
 In most cases, we will self-heal the test for you using a robust set of Machine Learning algorithms.
 If the test fails for other reasons, we provide a number of methods for you to view and debug the test, or update the test as needed.

 Self Healing Tests

 Self-healing is completed in the cloud at the time of test execution - if there is a failed test case in Functionize that means the test case hasn't "self-healed" for one reason or another and human input is required.
 Typically human input is required if the site has changed significantly, the workflow has changed, but the test hasn't been updated, or there is a valid bug.

-Note: Selenium scripting captures only one data point (XPath) for every element.
-Functionize identifies not just a single selector but 100's of data elements, which is the basis for machine learning.
+Note: Selenium and many other tools capture only one data point (XPath or some kind of selector) for every element.
+Functionize identifies not just a single selector but thousands of data elements, which is the basis for machine learning.
 Functionize collects all of the data and analyzes it to find discrepancies and changing patterns over time for the purpose of rating, ranking and categorizing to result in the elimination of selector maintenance altogether.

 Diagnosis and Maintenance